nikic/nikic.github.com/_posts/2011-12-03-Manually-installing-PEAR-on-Windows.markdown

 If you now run `pear` again it should work fine.
 Run some commands, like `pear update-channels` and `pear config-set auto_discover 1`.
 Both should work fine.
-But if you now run `pear install --alldepspear.phpunit.de/PHPUnit` you'll again get a bunch of errors.
+But if you now run `pear install --alldeps pear.phpunit.de/PHPUnit` you'll again get a bunch of errors.
 This is because PEAR requires two further packages: [Archive_Tar][6] and [Structures_Graph][7].
 You can install them in the same manner as the Console_Getopt package.
 Only difference is that these packages may also contain `docs/` and `tests/` directories.
 Just copy them, too.